 The Basic Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
 You can click any of the six sections of the dashboard to view more detailed information.
-The left column has the menus, and tabs at the top.
-You can use the Advanced tab to access more menus and screens.
+The left column has the menus, and at the top, there is an Advanced tab that you can use to access more menus and screens.

-Figure 4.
+Figure 5.
 Basic Home screen with dashboard, language, and online help

 - Home.
 This dashboard screen displays when you log in to the router. - Internet.
 Set, update, and check the ISP settings of your router. - Wireless.
 View or change the wireless settings for your router. - Attached Devices.
 View the devices connected to your network. - Parental Controls.
 Download and set up parental controls to prevent objectionable content from reaching your computers. - ReadySHARE.
-Manage storage on USB devices that you connect to the router USB drive. - Guest Network.
+Manage storage on the internal hard disk drive (HDD) and USB devices that you connect to the router USB drive. - Guest Network.
 Set up a guest network to allow visitors to use your router's Internet connection. - Advanced tab.
 Set the router up for unique situations such as when remote access by IP or by domain name from the Internet is needed.
-See Chapter 4, NETGEAR genie Advanced Home.
+See Chapter 9, Advanced Settings.
 You need a solid understanding of networking protocols to use this tab. - Help & Support.
 Visit the NETGEAR support site to get information, help, and product documentation.
 These links work once you have an Internet connection.